alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 Collectively, these six points about Big Data and ML/AI help to establish the background and context for this report, and also help us gain some conceptual clarity when attempting to address the uncertainty around trustworthy digital mental health technologies.
 Some of this uncertainty stems from the technologies themselves (as noted above).
 But other key aspects of this uncertainty arise because a) the concept ‘trustworthy digital mental health technology’ is a poorly defined term that captures a vast and heterogenous class of tools and services, and b) our relationships to and interactions with the technologies are also varied.
 It is not just the technologies that are complex after all.
 As eloquently captured by Whitman at the start, we—the individual members of the class, 'humanity'—are large and contain multitudes.

+On this first point, for the purpose of this report we use the term 'trust' to refer to those characteristics of a person's beliefs or attitudes that are directed towards an object, person, or proposition (among other things), whereas 'trustworthiness' refers to the perceived property or attribute which an individual uses to determine whether to place trust (e.g. whether to trust a news article based on its quoted sources).

 These many layers of complexity coalesce into a particularly thorny problem.
 If we cannot trust the technologies themselves, we will not be able to trust the information gained from them about our own minds.
 But if we do not understand our minds, we may be unable to fully determine and address the cause of our trust or distrust.
 And, as we have just noted, understanding the social environment is also a vital part of addressing this fundamentally sociotechnical problem.
 As you can probably guess by know, adding another element to our picture is not likely to reduce its complexity.

 ## The Current (Socioeconomic) Landscape of Digital Mental Health